W427697/Discord-/docs/essentials/interactions.md

 Interactions run as part of the `play` function of your stories.
 We rely on Testing Library to do the heavy lifting.

-Make sure to import the Storybook wrappers for Jest and Testing Library rather than importing Jest and Testing Library directly.
+Make sure to import the Storybook wrappers for Vitest and Testing Library via `@storybook/test` rather than importing the original packages directly.

 <!-- prettier-ignore-start -->